Home > Interview > Digital Printing will Revolutionize the Façade & Fenestration Industry

 In terms of prestigious projects in the region, we have been involved with the key/core components of Expo 2020.
 These projects are centrally located at Al Wasl Plaza Hotel and residence buildings, The Sustainability Pavilion and the UAE Expo Pavilion.

-The Sustainability Pavilion employs a unique pretensioned cable wall design with patch fittings which do not penetrate the glass.
+The Sustainability Pavilion employs a unique pretensioned cable wall design with patch fittings that do not penetrate the glass.
 The patch fittings have been conceived, engineered and developed by Inhabit based upon Grimshaw Architects intent.

 Sustainability Pavilion During Construction – Expo 2020, Dubai